 |Tall, Gothic spires originally graced the corners -- photo nycago.org|

-In 1962 the attractive spires were removed because of safety concerned, leaving rather stumpy unfinished towers, and the façade was slathered over with a cream-colored stucco.
+In 1962, the attractive spires were removed because of safety concerns, leaving rather stumpy unfinished towers, and the façade was slathered over with a cream-colored stucco.

-In 1967 the Archdiocese designated St. Brigid’s an “experimental church” and installed a team of three priests who worked together as peers; rather than the traditional organization or a senior pastor with subordinate associates.
+The Archdiocese designated St. Brigid’s an “experimental church” in 1967, and installed a team of three priests who worked together as peers, rather than the traditional organization or a senior pastor with subordinate associates.
 The pastors—Dermod McDermott, John Calhoun and Matthew Thompson—staged block parties, neighborhood clean-up projects and opened the rectory to drug addicts and troubled teens in an effort to make a meaningful connection between church and community.

 But arguments over liturgy took a back seat when, around 1992, the east wall began separating from the building.
 The church hired a contractor to erect three concrete buttresses to shore up the wall; however the work was badly done and never corrected.
 Then another crack on the north side began widening; presenting the possibility of collapse.